 Director of Administration

-Teresa joined the CHC staff as director of finance and human resources in 2006.
-Her background includes auditing, general and cost accounting, financial systems implementations and project management.
+Teresa joined the Holy Communion staff as director of finance and human resources in 2006.
+Her background includes auditing, general and cost accounting, financial systems implementations, and project management.

 Laura joined the CHC staff as an Accounting Assistant in 2016.
 Her background includes accounts receivables and payables, payroll, and general accounting.
 Before joining CHC, Laura spent several years in volunteer roles with PTA, Band Boosters and Boy Scouts.